ooojustin/HF-Sharp/README.md

 An open source .NET API wrapper for HackForums.

+Want the PHP version?
+Take a look at [HF-PHP](https://github.com/ooojustin/HF-PHP)

 ## Notes

 * This project may be updated once the API v2 is out.
 Feel free to make pull requests.